- GDP (PPP):

 - 1.8% growth

 - Inflation (CPI):

 - FDI Inflow:

 Prime Minister Mark Rutte has been in office since 2010.
-His center-right People’s Party for Freedom and Democracy, which won a plurality of seats in 2017 parliamentary elections, heads a governing coalition with the center-right Christian Democrat Appeal, center-left Democrats 66, and center-right Christian Union Party.
+His center-right People’s Party for Freedom and Democracy, which won a plurality of seats in 2017 parliamentary elections, heads a governing minority coalition with the center-right Christian Democrat Appeal, center-left Democrats 66, and center-right Christian Union Party.
 Geert Wilders’ populist Party for Freedom, despite receiving the second-highest number of votes in 2017, remains out of government.
-The nationalist Forum for Democracy party, which favors strict controls on immigration, has been gaining popularity.
-A European transportation hub, the Netherlands has the EU’s sixth-largest economy, supported by exports of chemicals, refined petroleum, and electrical machinery as well as by a highly mechanized and profitable agricultural sector.
+Reductions in the Netherlands’ annual budget contributions helped to secure Dutch support for the EU’s coronavirus recovery fund.
+A European transportation hub, the Netherlands has the EU’s fifth-largest economy, supported by exports of chemicals, refined petroleum, and electrical machinery as well as by a highly mechanized and profitable agricultural sector.

 Private property rights are strongly protected, and contracts are reliably enforced.
 The judiciary is independent of political interference and provides impartial adjudication of disputes.
-The Dutch do not tolerate political corruption, and the cases that do arise are prosecuted expeditiously.
+Tolerance for political corruption is very low, and any cases that do arise are prosecuted expeditiously.
 Anticorruption laws are effective and promote government integrity.
-The Netherlands is signatory to major international anticorruption conventions.
+The Netherlands is a signatory to major international anticorruption conventions.

 The top individual income tax rate is 52 percent, and the top corporate tax rate is 25 percent.
 Other taxes include value-added and environmental taxes.
 The overall tax burden equals 38.8 percent of total domestic income.
 Government spending has amounted to 41.7 percent of total output (GDP) over the past three years, and budget surpluses have averaged 1.5 percent of GDP.
 Public debt is equivalent to 48.3 percent of GDP.